-I love connecting with people on Instagram, it’s definitely my favorite social media platform.
+I love connecting with people on Instagram or YouTube (besides, just found great service for Youtubers The Marketing Heaven.
+They can help to grow the activity of your channel), it’s definitely my favorite social media platform.
 Obviously because I love pictures so much, but also I think my followers are more engaged there.
 Getting people to comment and engage on the SINI Facebook page is like pulling teeth, but I get comments on Instagram all the time.
 I love it.

 So, when AIMERS005 commented on the photo below of Bug wearing her Ruffwear dog snow boots we got her last year, she gave me the bright idea to share my thoughts about getting your dog to wear boots in the snow.
 (Please note that all opinions in this post are 100 percent my own, I am not getting compensated in any way by Ruffwear.)